Collegiate secret societies in North America: University of Washington

+University of Wisconsin-Madison

+Founded in 1902 as the Iron Cross Society, the Iron Shield Society is an exclusive undergraduate honors society at the University of Wisconsin–Madison.
+Although historically a secret society, its existence and membership are now public, with member names listed on its website and honored at the university's Memorial Union after graduation.
+The society played a key role in founding the Memorial Union in 1907.
+Membership, consisting of juniors and seniors, is based on nominations from faculty, staff, student leaders, and organizations, considering extracurricular and community achievements.
+Originally all-male, it now includes women.
+In 2020, the organization changed its name from Iron Cross Society to Iron Shield Society to distance itself from any potential association with the Nazi-era symbol.
+Notable alumni include former U.S. Senator Russ Feingold and former Wisconsin Supreme Court Chief Justice Nathan Heffernan.

 Washington and Lee University

 Washington and Lee University in Lexington, Virginia, has two secret societies: the Sigma Society and the Cadaver Society.
 Founded in 1880, the Sigma Society is one of Washington and Lee's "oldest, continuous social organizations".
 While membership information is not necessarily anonymous, the group's purpose and inner workings remain a secret.
 The group has long had a connection to President George Washington, though the extent of that relationship is unknown to the public at large.
 Similarly, the acronym P.A.M.O.L.A.
 R.Y.E.—which is inscribed on buildings and in classrooms throughout the Lexington area—also bears an unknown significance to the group.
 The group has largely gone underground since 1994 when University officials tore down the Sigma cabin and paid the Sigmas $15,000.
-Associate Justice to the Supreme Court Lewis Powell, Jr. is one of the group's most prominent members.
+Associate Justice to the Supreme Court Lewis Powell Jr. is one of the group's most prominent members.

 The membership and organizational structure of the Cadaver Society are largely unknown.
 Cadaver has been in continuous operation since its founding in 1957.
 The Cadavers have a bridge that bears their name, connecting the main campus to Wilson Field, as well as their symbol in many prominent places throughout the campus.
 Cadavers are known for donating large sums of money to the university and for upholding the school’s historic values.
-They have been criticized for their secrecy and many of their activities include running around dressed in all black and masks late at night as well as drawing their symbol all over campus.
+They have been criticized for their secrecy, and many of their activities include running around dressed in all black and masks late at night as well as drawing their symbol all over campus.
 They have been known to run through the Sorority houses, talking in high voices and attempting to wake everyone in the houses up.